-Chip maker Marvell to buy Cavium for $6-billion
+Chip maker Marvell to buy smaller rival Cavium for $6-billion

 Marvell plans to fund the deal with a combination of cash on hand from the combined companies and $1.75-billion in debt financing, the company said.

+Earlier this month, chip maker Qualcomm Inc rejected rival Broadcom Ltd's $103-billion takeover bid, one of the biggest ever in technology dealmaking.
 Goldman Sachs & Co LLC was the financial adviser to Marvell while Qatalyst Partners LP and J.P.
 Morgan Securities LLC were the financial advisers to Cavium.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.